- Releasing on July 27

 Elsewhere, Redanian Intelligence also suggests Hiftu Quasem (Killing Eve) has joined the cast as iconic character Falka.
 Fans of Sapkowski's books know of Falka's importance moving forward, but we'll refrain from saying anything else as we'll be entering major spoiler territory if we do.

 Lastly, we think two Blood Origin actors – Minnie Driver and Samuel Blenkin – could appear in the main show.
 Driver's Seanchai is a shape-shifting time traveler who met Jaskier in the spin-off series, so she may reunite with him before season 3 ends.

 Additionally, Blenkin's Avallac'h was revealed as the individual Ciri spots in that doorway in the first season.
 Avallac'h appears in the final two books but, given Netflix's live-action adaptation has played loose and fast with the novels, he could be shoehorned into The Witcher season 3' final episodes, especially if any multiverse shenanigans go down in episodes 6, 7, and 8.

 The Witcher season 3 plot

-Major spoilers follow for The Witcher TV series and the novels.
+Full spoilers follow for The Witcher season 3 volume 1 and the novels.

 The Witcher season 3: future seasons and spin-offs

-First up is The Witcher: Blood Origin prequel series.
-Set 1200 years before Netflix’s mainline Witcher series, Blood Origin will cover the story of the first Witcher's creation and finally introduced audiences to key character Avallac'h.
-Blood Origin also followed events leading up to and during the Conjunction of the Spheres, the cataclysm that results in the collision of multiple universes and their human, elven and monstrous races.
+Spin-off wise, The Witcher: Blood Origin prequel series covered the story of the first Witcher's creation and finally introduced audiences to key character Avallac'h.
+Blood Origin also followed events leading up to and during the Conjunction of the Spheres, the cataclysm that results in the collision of multiple universes and their human, elven, and monstrous races.
 Minnie Driver, who played the time-traveling Seanchai in Blood Origin, wants her character to cross over into the main series and hang out with Geralt.